-Me and new Australian friend headed up to the graveyard on the top of the island (there is a magnitude of traditional Mexican food and delicious hot beverages along the way) to see what it was like.
-It was absolutely CRAMMED between midnight and 2am.
+I headed up to the graveyard on the top of the island (there is a magnitude of traditional Mexican food and delicious hot beverages along the way) to see what it was like.
+It was absolutely CRAMMED between midnight and 2 am.

-It was just like how I read – stunningly decorated gravestones, adorned with flowers, letters and photos – sitting proudly alongside them were former friends, lovers and relatives.
-But I felt incredibly uncomfortable, as if I was invading their personally sacred sanctuary and turning it into a human zoo.
+It was just like how I read – stunning, decorated gravestones, adorned with flowers, letters and photos – sitting proudly alongside them were former friends, lovers and relatives.
+But I felt incredibly uncomfortable as if I was invading their personally sacred sanctuary and turning it into a human zoo.

 I considered getting the ferry back to Patzcuaro, so I could just spend the night in Tzintzuntzan.
 I got myself a fruity hot drink from one of the stalls and breathed deeply, finally making peace with staying on the island and making the most of it.